brovie96/vimrc/README.md

 order to load [various plugins][pluginsetup.vim].
 (Personally, I use the newest version of Vim from [the official GitHub repository][Vim GitHub].)
 After cloning the repository, make symlinks to the `.vim` folder, `.vimrc`, and optionally `.gvimrc` so that Vim will load them.
+(You can even copy my .vintrc.yaml if you have [Vint][Vint] installed and you really want to be a copycat.)
 Next, start Vim (which will download vim-plug to the `.vim/autoload` folder) and run `:PlugInstall` so that vim-plug will download the plugins to the `.vim/plugged` folder.
 Remember to periodically run `:PlugUpdate` in Vim to make sure the plugins are up to date and to download new plugins if available.
 Also periodically run `:PlugClean` to remove downloaded plugins that are no longer being loaded.

 [Vim]: http://www.vim.org/
 [Vim sub]: http://reddit.com/r/vim/